wessaunders/coding-guidelines/css-guidelines.md

 ## Use flexible/relative units
 For maximum flexibility over the widest possible range of devices, it is a good idea to size containers, padding, etc. using relative units like ems or percentages and viewport units if you want them to vary depending on viewport width.
 Mozilla has a great article about responsive design [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Responsive/responsive_design_building_blocks#fluid_grids) that goes into more detail about this.

-## Use em for font-size: property value
+## Use em for font-size property value
 Use em for font-size as opposed to px to ensure that font scaling works as expected across devices.

 ## !important